sva15/github-actions-project/docs/general/DEPLOYMENT_GUIDE.md

 # Deployment Guide

-This guide provides step-by-step instructions for deploying the mono repo application to both GCP and AWS.
+This guide provides step-by-step instructions for deploying the CloudSync Platform to both GCP and AWS.

 ## Prerequisites